TanRequiem/Requiems-john-hash-GUI-cracker/README.md

 # Requiems-John-Hash-GUI-Cracker
 ## Disclaimer & Legal Agreement
 This tool was created for legal, educational, and authorized security testing purposes.
-By using/Downloading this software, you agree to the following terms:
+By using this software, you agree to the terms laid out in the LICENSE file, including:

-- Lawful Use Only: You will NOT use this tool for any illegal or malicious activities, including unauthorized access to systems, phishing, or data theft.
+* **Lawful Use Only:** You will NOT use this tool for any illegal or malicious activities.

-- Liability: The end-user assumes all responsibility for their actions.
-The author is not liable for any misuse, damages, or legal consequences resulting from the use of this software.
+* **Non-Commercial:** This application is strictly for non-profit use.
+It may not be sold or redistributed for profit by individuals or companies.

-- Non-Commercial Use: This application is strictly for personal, educational, or internal security testing.
-It is not to be sold, licensed, or redistributed for personal or corporate profit.
+* **Liability:** The end-user assumes all responsibility.
+The author is not liable for any misuse or legal consequences.

-- No Resale via Modification: Companies and individuals may not edit, "re-skin," or modify this code for the purpose of reselling it or bypassing the non-commercial clause.
-This software and its derivatives must remain free and accessible.
+For full legal terms, please refer to the [LICENSE](./LICENSE) file in this repository.

 ## Project Overview
 Hi, I'm Tanner.
 This project started as a simple utility for my CyberLeague team and evolved into a full C++ GUI application.
 The goal is to provide a streamlined, user-friendly interface for Hashcat and John the Ripper, making password security auditing more accessible.